This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Families in the area rely on Wichita cerebral palsy lawyers to explain their legal options and represent them in lawsuits.
+A Wichita cerebral palsy lawyer can explain your legal options and represent your family in lawsuits.
 Cerebral palsy is often the result of medical malpractice.
-Local lawyers who specialize in this area of the law fight for children and families and help them recover damages.
+Contact local lawyers who specialize in this area of the law and fight for children and families to help them recover damages.

 Did Medical Malpractice Cause My Child’s Cerebral Palsy?